 I need to buy a property quickly

-The Lifetime ISA doesn’t launch until April 2017 and even then you’ll have to wait at least a year before you can use one to buy a home.
+The Lifetime ISA rules mean you’ll have to wait at least a year before you can use one to buy a home.

-The Help to Buy ISA, on the other hand, will pay out a maximum bonus of £400 after just three months (you’ll need to put in the maximum amount of £1,200 in month one, and £200 in month two and three).
+The Help to Buy ISA, on the other hand, will pay out a maximum bonus of £400 after just three months once you’ve got £1,600 in total - you’ll need to put in the maximum amount of £1,200 in month one, and £200 in month two and three.